Overview

 Wrap Up

-Ask students, if you could add or remove something from the Pre-Med Club, what would it be?
-What would you do differently if you did this club again?
-Give students their certificates of completion.
+- If you could add or remove something from the Pre-Med Club, what would it be?

 Additional Activities

-- Students share article with the group
+- Students share article with the group.

 Have the students assigned to bring in articles share the story with the group.
 Have the student tell why they chose the article.
-Ask the group for their thoughts about the topic. - Inspiring stories
+Ask the group for their thoughts about the topic. - Inspiring Stories

 Story of the week: Dani Sova - Final journal writing